-Some degrees include a mandatory work placement as a requirement of professional accreditation.
+Some Swinburne degrees include a mandatory work placement as a professional accreditation requirement.
 We welcome new organisations to partner with us to offer great learning experiences to our students in law, education and engineering.

-Swinburne Bachelor of Laws students must complete three 20-day professional experience placements over the course of the degree, complementing theoretical concepts with an understanding of how to apply the law.
+Our Bachelor of Laws students must complete three 20-day professional experience placements during their degree.
+These placements complement theoretical concepts with an understanding of how to apply the law.
 We invite host organisations to engage with us through this innovative placement program.

 Professional experience placements are a mandatory component of teacher education courses.
 Each course stipulates the number of placement days that must be completed each year of the course, which is a requirement for registration with the Victorian Institute of Teaching.